student-ankitpandit/student-ankitpandit/README.md

 - 💬 Ask me about my anything about coding.
 - 📫 How to reach me: ankitpanditwork120@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I think i'm made for doing strange things.
+- ⚡ Fun fact: I love playing cricket and travelling!